 A tablet glove is similar to a regular glove but with three fingers cut off.
 A regular drawing glove only covers the ring and pinky finger.
 This allows your remaining three fingers that hold the pen to be free.

-Why You Need a Tablet Glove
+Why You Need an Artist Glove for your Drawing Tablet

 There are many reasons to buy and use an artist glove.